How to Fix ERR_CONNECTION_REFUSED?

 Server Side Issues

-The most common cause for ERR_CONNECTION_REFUSED is an error on the website’s server.
+The most common cause is an error on the website’s server.
 Most likely, the server is down, overloaded, or misconfigured and cannot process some incoming requests.

 The web browser will not be allowed to connect if something is technically wrong with your server or is set for maintenance.